Nemo-Robotics/robovibe/README.md

   <br />
 <p  align="center">
-BotVibe is an integrated visualization and diagnosis tool for robotics, available in your browser or as a desktop app on Linux, Windows, and macOS.
+RoboVibe is an integrated visualization and diagnosis tool for robotics, available in your browser or as a desktop app on Linux, Windows, and macOS.
 </p>
   <p align="center">
     <img alt="Lichtblick screenshot" src="resources/screenshot.png">